-The research revealed that the most glaring and heavy issue was in plain sight: the client used the newly registered Outlook domain to launch newsletter campaigns to 12,000 subscribers without going through the obligatory warmup process.
-It triggered a negative response from internet service providers and email services.
+The research revealed that the most glaring and damaging issue was in plain sight.
+The client used a newly registered Outlook domain to launch newsletter campaigns to 12,000 subscribers without running an obligatory positive email interaction campaign first.
+Because the campaign was never run and trust was never built, the Outlook domain triggered a negative response from email service providers.

-The lack of warm-up put spam filters and email service providers on high alert.
-As they kept seeing a large number of messages coming from a fresh domain, they started treating this activity with suspicion, barring access to the recipients’ inboxes.
+The lack of a positive email interaction campaign puts spam filters and email service providers on high alert.
+All email service providers will treat fresh domains sending a large number of emails with suspicion and will block access to the recipients' inboxes.

 2. Troubleshooting.
 Once we discovered the reason behind the drip in deliverability, it was time to devise a strategy for restoring SUJO’s DAU and bringing its good reputation back.

-- Migration to a new Gmail domain.
-The state of the new domain’s reputation was too compromised, so it made little sense to try and restore it.
-Focusing on creating and warming up another new domain was the wisest and the most effective strategy.
-This step was handled by the team of Belkins that managed and overviewed the entire process.
+- Migrating to a new Gmail domain.
+The state of the new domain's reputation was too compromised, so it made little sense to try and restore it.
+Focusing on creating and running positive email interaction campaigns on a new domain was the wisest and most efficient strategy.
+This step was handled by the Belkins team that managed and oversaw the entire process.

 - Gmail domain registration.
 Belkins team registered the new domain for SUJO and checked its DNS records using Folderly.
 All necessary email authentication protocols are usually generated by Gmail and they’re more than enough to resist spoofing attempts and guarantee the security of mailbox users.
 However, when it comes to editing DNS records to particular email marketing needs, some adjustments are required.